edgi-govdata-archiving/overview/GSoC_Proposal_Automated_Change_Monitoring_ML_NLP.md

 ## Phase 0 - Square One

-1. Understanding the problem at hand - Gathering domain specific knowledge (Environment)
+1. Understand the problem at hand by gathering domain specific knowledge (i.e. environmental information)
-2. Defining, Reading about meaningful change
+2. Define and read about a meaningful change.
-3. Identify characteristics of changes
+3. Identify the characteristics of a change.
-4. Reviewing the existing system Architecture -
+4. Review the existing system architecture -
 - Groundwork
   -  [edgi-govdata-archiving/web-monitoring#22](https://github.com/edgi-govdata-archiving/web-monitoring/issues/22)
   -  [edgi-govdata-archiving/overview#102](https://github.com/edgi-govdata-archiving/overview/pull/102)